 git clone -b starter-files https://github.com/tru-ID/ionic-plugin-example-app.git

-If you're only interested in the finished code in main
+If you're only interested in the finished code in main, then run:

 git clone -b main https://github.com/tru-ID/ionic-plugin-example-app.git